Lone gunner of Flesquières: Legacy

 The Germans, particularly the Nazi Party, were keen to celebrate the lone gunner as an example of heroism in the German Army but struggled to identify the man as they had lost very few artillery officers on the first day of the battle.
 Official attention focused on the 108th Field Artillery Regiment, which had been posted to Flesquières.
 The lone gunner account was not mentioned in the 1919 history of the regiment by Lieutenant Erwin Zindler, though his personal memoir of 1929 included the action and attributed it to Unteroffizier Johannes Joachim Theodor Krüger of No. 8 Battery.
 Zindler was by then a fervent Nazi and his loyalty to the party and strong nationalism may have led to him falsely reporting on the action.
 Zindler admits that Krüger, as a non-commissioned officer, does not tally with the British accounts of a lone artillery officer but states that after discussions with the commander of No. 8 Battery, Lieutenant Behrmann, he was the only man who fit the circumstances.
 Krüger actually survived the battle, badly wounded by a gunshot, and was taken prisoner.
 He died in a British hospital near Dieppe on 10 December and was buried at Mont-Huon Military Cemetery.
 Kruger's artillery piece was located around 1 km east of the Flesquières sugar refinery on the first day of the battle.

 Zindler's attribution became widely accepted at the time and is recounted in later histories by both sides.
 The Old Comrades Association of the 108th Field Artillery Regiment disputed the attribution in 1931, suggesting instead that the lone gunner was Lieutenant Karl Müller of No. 9 Battery, who was killed in action on 20 November.
 Müller's battery claimed 12 tanks destroyed on 20 November, the most of any German battery that day, but was located at Marcoing, which lies some 2 mi east of Flesquières.
 A memorial to the lone gunner was erected in Cologne in 1936.
 It was damaged by Allied bombing in the Second World War and removed by British engineers shortly afterwards.
 A barracks was named after Krüger in Kusel but has since closed.

+The legend was the subject of blackened death metal band Kanonenfieber's song Panzerhenker (lit.
+Tank slayer) from their 2024 album Die Urkatastrophe.